robertwenner/comics/doc/checks.md

 }
 ```

-Spellchecking requires the GNU aspell program.
-You can install it on Ubuntu
+Spellchecking requires either `hunspell` or GNU `aspell`.
+You need to
-with
+install one of them plus its development dependencies in the operating
+system, e.g., for aspell on Ubuntu use

 ```shell
 sudo apt-get install aspell libaspell-dev aspell-en aspell-de
 ```

 Add additional languages (like `aspell-de` above for German) as needed.
+If you don't install a needed language, all words will be flagged as typos
+when trying to spellcheck that language.

-The `Comic::Check::Spelling` only reports unknown words.
+The `Comic::Check::Spelling` only *reports* unknown words.
 It's not
 interactive: you cannot add unknown words and you cannot enter corrections.
-To do the later, edit your comic in Inkscape.
-To do the former, either add
+To do the later, edit your comic in Inkscape (or in an XML editor if you're
+brave or hate the tiny input dialog in Inkscape; `.svg` is XML after all).
-the word to the comic's ignore list as described above, or add them to the
+To do the former, either add the word to the comic's ignore list as
-global (per-user) word list:
+described above, or add them to the global (per-user) word list:

 ```shell
 echo word > en.txt